 Periodontal disease is caused by the accumulation of plaque in and around the gingival sulcus.
 The clinical picture varies from person to person and site to site.
-The disease may present as more than a persistent nothing gingivitis or may result in severe destruction of the periodontal tissues.
-The reason for this is that individuals wide variations in susceptibility to periodontal disease, which may be due to imbalances between the invading microorganisms immunological and the defence mechanisms of the host.
-Secondary factors, which locally affect invasion potential the microorganisms, or systemically affect the ability of the host to respond to the disease state, are significant to the clinical presentation.
+The disease may present as nothing more than a persistent gingivitis or may result in severe destruction of the periodontal tissues.
+The reason for this is that individuals variations wide in susceptibility to periodontal disease, which may be due to imbalances between the invading microorganisms immunological defense and the mechanisms of the host.
+Secondary factors, which locally affect potential invasion microorganisms, or systemically affect the ability of the host to respond to the disease state, are significant to the clinical presentation.
 Local secondary factors include plaque traps (for example, carious cavities, overhanging margins, and partial dentures) and decreased antibacterial action of saliva.
-Systemic secondary factors include those of a genetic, infective, hormonal, haematological, and nutritional nature (for example, pregnancy, the effects of anticonvulsant drugs, and diabetes).
-Candida is a common oral commencal.
-It becomes pathogenic if the environment favours its proliferation e.g dentures.
+Systemic secondary factors include those of a genetic, infective, hormonal, haematological, and nutritional nature (for example, pregnancy, the effects of anticonvulsant drugs, and diabetes) .
+[10]

+Candida is common oral commence.
+It becomes pathogenic if the environment favors its proliferation e.g dentures.
 [11]

 The low level of salivary Ca in pregnant women in case of stimulated saliva, may be explained on the base of wide spread hormonal changes which occur during pregnancy and affect the calcium metabolism.
-In the last (10 weeks) of pregnancy the fetus obtain about (18g) of Ca from the maternal source, this additional Ca comes mostly from the increased absorption of intestinal Ca associated with doubling of the 1.25 circulating dihydroxycholcalciferol, rather than from the maternal skeleton which is protected by increased calcitonin level during pregnancy as it lowers the circulating Ca and phosphate level [12, ^{13]}.
+In the last (10 weeks) of pregnancy the fetus obtain about (18g) of Ca from the maternal source, this additional Ca comes mostly from the increased absorption of intestinal associated with doubling of the circulating 1.25 dihydroxycholcalciferol, rather than from the maternal skeleton which is protected by increased calcitonin level during pregnancy as it lowers the circulating Ca and phosphate level [12, ^{13]}.
 This may be attributed in addition to the increase intestinal absorption to decrease the Ca excretion in the body fluids during pregnancy, whole saliva is one of body fluids therefore the decrease in the Ca level of the pregnant women cleared particularly in the last (10 weeks) of gestation and this supported the present finding of lower stimulated salivary Ca level at 2nd and 3rd trimesters compared with control group rather in first trimester of pregnancy.
 [14]